-Summit Water Distribution Company asks that all our shareholders help us protect our water sources, which are at the heart of our community and our way of life.
+SWDC asks that all our shareholders help us protect our water sources.
 Water conservation measures are an important first step in protecting and conserving our water supply.
-Such measures not only preserve our precious source water, but can also save you and the water company many dollars.

-The following is our recommended watering schedule which will be in place starting Memorial Day weekend through Labor Day weekend.
+The following is the mandatory watering schedule which will be in place starting Memorial Day weekend through Labor Day weekend.
 Outdoor watering may be done between the hours of 8pm and 8am on the following days:

 Monday & Thursday